Ffridd Fawr (SJ 066 512)

-The hill is adjoined to the Cadair Idris range of hills which are situated in the south-western part of North Wales (Region A, Sub-Region A3), and it overlooks the stream valley of the Gwynant to its south-west and the A 493 road to its north and has the town of Dolgellau towards its east.
+The hill is adjoined to the Mynydd Hiraethog group of hills which are situated in the north-eastern part of North Wales (Region A, Sub-Region A2), and it is encircled by minor roads with the B5105 road further to its north-west, the A5 road further to its south-west and the A494 road further to its south-east, and has the town of Corwen towards the south.

 |Extract from the Ordnance Survey 1:25,000 Explorer map|